Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 Mission Window

-1. Right-click the Mission Profile Window.
+1. Right-click in the Mission Profile Window.

 2. Select Profile Options/Properties.

-3. Select the Secondary Y Axis check box.
+3. Select the Secondary Y Axis checkbox.

 4. Click Mach # to select it.